makandra/rack-steady_etag/README.md

 # Rack::SteadyETag

-With `Rack::SteadyETag` two Rails responses with the same content will produce the same `ETag`, even if the HTML differs in CSRF tokens or CSP nonces.
+`Rack::SteadyTag` is a Rack middleware that generates the same default [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) for responses that only differ in CSRF tokens or CSP nonces.

-By default Rails generates [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) headers by hashing the response body.
+By default Rails uses [`Rack::ETag`](https://rdoc.info/github/rack/rack/Rack/ETag) to generate `ETag` headers by hashing the response body.
 In theory this would [enable caching](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match) for multiple requests to the same resource.
-However, since layouts often insert randomly rotating CSRF tokens and CSP nonces into the HTML, two requests for the same content and user will never produce the same response.
+However, since most Rails application layouts insert randomly rotating CSRF tokens and CSP nonces into the HTML, two requests for the same content and user will never produce the same response bytes.
 This means the default ETags from Rails will [never hit a cache](https://github.com/rails/rails/issues/29889).

-`Rack::SteadyETag` is a drop-in replacement for `Rack::ETag` in Rails' default middleware stack.
-It also generates `Etag` by hashing response body, but ignores CSRF tokens and CSP nonces from Rails helpers.
+`Rack::SteadyETag` is a drop-in replacement for `Rack::ETag`.

 ## What is ignored

-The following patterns are ignored for the `ETag` digest:
+`Rack::SteadyTag`  ignores the following patterns the `ETag` hash:

 ```html
 <meta name="csrf-token" value="random" ...>